-Stephen King’s “The Shining” has captivated audiences since its publication in 1977, and its subsequent film adaptation by Stanley Kubrick in 1980 solidified its status as a cornerstone of horror literature and cinema.
-Central to the narrative is the Overlook Hotel, a sprawling, isolated resort that serves as the backdrop for the psychological unraveling of its characters.
+Stephen King’s “The Shining” has captivated audiences since its publication in 1977.
+Stanley Kubrick’s 1980 film adaptation made it a cornerstone of horror cinema.
+Central to both is the Overlook Hotel, a sprawling, isolated resort where the story’s psychological horror plays out.

 Key Takeaways

-- The literary inspiration for the Overlook Hotel is The Stanley Hotel in Estes Park, Colorado.
+- Stephen King based the Overlook Hotel on The Stanley Hotel in Estes Park, Colorado.

-- The exterior filming location for the 1980 movie was the Timberline Lodge in Oregon.
+- The exterior filming location for the 1980 Kubrick movie was the Timberline Lodge on Mount Hood, Oregon.

-- Stephen King’s stay in Room 217 at The Stanley in 1974 sparked the original idea for the novel.
+- King’s stay in Room 217 at The Stanley in 1974 sparked the idea for the novel.

-- Unlike the book, the real hotel was never destroyed and remains a popular destination for ghost tours today.
+- Unlike the Overlook in the book, the real hotel was never destroyed and is still a popular destination for ghost tours and overnight stays.

 The Inspiration: The Stanley Hotel

-This experience left a profound impression on King.
-The eerie silence, the long, empty corridors, and the orchestra music echoing in the ballroom sparked his imagination.
-The isolation of the Stanley Hotel, perched at an elevation of 7,500 feet and surrounded by the majestic Rocky Mountains, provided the perfect backdrop for a story steeped in horror.
+The experience left a deep impression on King.
+The eerie silence, the long empty corridors, and orchestra music echoing in the ballroom sparked his imagination.
+The Stanley Hotel sits at an elevation of about 7,500 feet, surrounded by the Rocky Mountains, and its isolation provided the perfect setting for a horror story.

 The Real Locations: Stanley vs. Timberline

 - The Inspiration (Book & TV Series): The Stanley Hotel in Estes Park, Colorado.
-This is the Georgian-style hotel King visited.
+This is the Georgian Revival hotel King visited.
 It was also the filming location for the 1997 TV miniseries adaptation.

 - The Movie Exterior (1980 Film): The Timberline Lodge on Mount Hood in Oregon.
-Stanley Kubrick chose this location for its dramatic, isolated, and rustic architecture.
-However, the interiors for the movie were built on sets in England, not at the Timberline.
+Stanley Kubrick chose this location for its dramatic, isolated, and rustic look.
+The interiors for the movie were built on sets at Elstree Studios in England, not at the Timberline.

 Timeline: History of The Real Hotel (The Stanley)